 - 1. To elect the nominees named in the accompanying proxy statement to our Board of Directors; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
-To approve, in a non-binding vote, an advisory resolution approving executive compensation for fiscal year 2023; and - 4.
-To transact such other business as may properly come before the Annual Meeting, or any adjournment thereof.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - 3.
+To approve a non-binding advisory resolution approving executive compensation for fiscal year 2024; and - 4.
+To transact such other business as may properly come before the Annual Meeting, or any adjournment or postponement thereof.

-Only stockholders of record as of the close of business on April 12, 2024 are entitled to notice and to vote at the Annual Meeting or any adjournment thereof.
+Only stockholders of record as of the close of business on April 11, 2025 are entitled to notice and to vote at the Annual Meeting or any adjournment or postponement thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at our headquarters during the 10-day period prior to the Annual Meeting.
-If you would like to view this stockholder list, please contact Investor Relations at investors@dreamfindershomes.com.
+If you would like to view this stockholder list at our headquarters, please contact Investor Relations at investors@dreamfindershomes.com.